Florianopolis Digital Nomad Guide (2026)

 - Kitesurf & SUP: Lagoa da Conceição, some organized schools/beach clubs.

-🌐 Remote Work Community
+🌐 Community & Networking

-- Events: Regular meetups in Lagoa, coworking spaces host workshops/socials.
+- Regular meetups in Lagoa

 Language Tips

-- Portuguese is the main language; few people over 30 speak fluent English, but most younger folks know basics, especially in tourist/coworking spaces.
+Portuguese is the main language; few people over 30 speak fluent English, but most younger folks know basics, especially in tourist/coworking spaces.
+App to use: Google Translate (offline mode helpful).

-- Useful phrases:
+Useful phrases:

 - Hello: Oi / Olá